 Finn was born July 31, 2002 to his Momma, Tara Reese and Dad, Alex Rooney.
 He leaves behind his loving parents, his beloved brother Lyle Rooney, Grandparents, Aunts, Uncles, Cousins, and so many friends from coast to coast.
 Finn had a special way of touching the hearts of all who knew him and while he is gone too soon, he will never be forgotten.
 A Memorial Service and Community Dinner will be held on Sunday, January 19, 2020 at 2pm at Hazen Union School and all are welcome.
 Memories and condolences may be conveyed at dgfunerals.com.

-To send flowers to Finnian's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Finnian Thomas Rooney, please visit our floral store.